WasabiRaptor/Starbecue/FAQ.md

 ### Q: What are all these different mods in the zip?
 > They are explained in the readme [here](https://github.com/WasabiRaptor/Starbecue/blob/master/README.md#included-mods)

+### Futara's Dragon Race
+### Futara's Dragon Engine
+> Futara's Dragon Engine literally breaks the game.
+No joke, it's 'optimizations' cause the tick rate of the game to become broken.
+The only reason this effects OSB and not the retail build of starbound, is that the retail build of starbound has a typo which makes these patches not do as much, meanwhile OSB fixed the typo, which meant these patches started to actually effect the game, and break it.
+Here's a tutorial on how to remove the files from FDE that cause the game to break, which should still let the rest of the mod function.
+> They're also doing something weird with player rendering and they crash their own script on certain species I added because they didn't implement proper error handling for data they expected to be somewhere to not be there.
+Nothing I can do about that.

+Follow this [tutorial](https://steamcommunity.com/sharedfiles/filedetails/?id=745239455) to unpack a starbound workshop mod, and unpack Futara's Dragon Engine, it's steam content ID is 2297133082.

+After extracting the mod, you'll want to place it into your mods folder, and then unsubscribe from FDE.

+In your unpacked version of FDE, you'll need to delete these files.
+- `client.config.patch`
+- `rendering.config.patch`
+- `universe_server.config.patch`
+- `worldserver.config.patch`

+This will remove their 'optimization' patches that change how the game's tick rate behaves, while leaving the rest of the mod intact.

 ### SSVM
 > Make sure you're using [this version](https://github.com/Zygahedron/StarboundSimpleVoreMod) As the original version of the mod has been broken for years now.
 > Hasn't been a dependency for years